mailchimp/content-style-guide/00-index.html.md

 ## If you work at MailChimp

-This is our house style guide.
+This is our company style guide.
 It helps us write clear and consistent content across teams and channels.
 Please use it as a reference when you’re writing for MailChimp.

 This guide goes beyond basic grammar and style points.
 It’s not traditional in format or content.
 We break a number of grammar rules for clarity, practicality, or preference.